 Packaging is almost as important as the product itself.
 It must not only protect the product but also appeal to buyers while showcasing your brand.
 Finding a cost effective option should also be an important consideration here, as you don’t want the price of packaging to eat away at the overall profits.

 Goal 7: Setting A Profitable Price

-Before we can kick off our sales process, we must finalize the retail and wholesale pricing strategy.
-To start, we used a simple “cost-plus margin” pricing model to ensure profitability.
+Before you can kick off a sales process, you must finalize the retail and wholesale pricing strategy.
+To start, you can use a simple “cost-plus margin” pricing model to ensure profitability.

-In this step, we collect all our costs to determine how much we’ll need to invest at the various order quantities.
+In this step, collect all costs to determine how much you’ll need to invest at the various order quantities.